josemoreiraUA/SISQUAL-data-and-methods/LSTM and neural networks/README.txt

 		frequent working schedules, schedule standardization, linear imputation and down/up sampling.
 		ScheduleTreatment_v2 (author: Bruno Mendes) also tries to standardize the number of days weekly considering days that the stores are closed.

-	Further work: Pipelining these entire workflows (sklearn has tools for that)
+	Further work: Pipelining these entire workflows (sklearn has tools for that).

+	Requirements: This work was done using conda environments and these are highly recommended.
+		In order to install the necessary libraries to run these demos check the "Integration\Env_Setup" folder and follow the exact steps given there in the "installation_step_by_step_README.txt".
+This method assumes a windows OS.
+		If the shell script "NN_ENV_SETUP.sh" is causing problems you can open it and manually install the libraries specified there (conda/pip install).
 >